flavienChamay/digital-cv-flavien_chamay/README.md

 * System Administration (:star: :star:)
 * Network Administration (:star: )

-## Experiences
-* 2017-2020: Private lessons in Maths and Computer Science (at Auterive and Toulouse)
-* April 2011 to August 2011: Computer repairman and IT consultant at Staples Canada (Quebec, Canada)
-* February 2008 to June 2010: Packaging operator at Becton, Dickinson and Company (Quebec, Canada)

 ## Projects
 * Personal Web Blog with Django (personal project, in progress): deployment with Linode and Heroku.
 * Blockchain in Python (personal project, in progress): coding of the proof of work, the wallet and data encryption.